imrtech/PyBer_Analysis/README.md

 Urban       24.525772
 Name: fare, dtype: float64
 ```

+We created the avg_fare_per_driver_by_city series, again using the groupby function, to get the average fare per driver for each city type.

 ```
 # 5. Get the average fare per driver for each city type.